djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 For new stages (using a checkoint at around 7T out of the total 11T tokens), they use a 40/60 split between the baseline mixture and the new dataset.

+# the training marathon

+Before the main training run starts, ensure the infrastructure is ready.
+This includes **Slurm reversations on clusters**, **stress-testing GPUs** ([GPU Fryer](https://github.com/huggingface/gpu-fryer) or [DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/user-guide/dcgm-diagnostics.html)), and **avoid storage bloat** by upiloading checkpoints to third parties and deleting local copies after saving the next.
+To this end, **checkpoint and auto-resume systems** are important.

+**Evals** are also deceptively time-confusing (Allan Institute spent roughly 20% on compute on evals), so ensuring automation and logging (not just evaluation scores, but also throughput, loss, gradient nomr, and node health) is crucial.

+## resolving mysteries

+### vanishing throughout

+HF observed a ~40% drop in throughout (14k to 8k tokens/sec/GPU) after a few hours of starting the main run.
+The issue came from data storage; their cluster uses a network-attached storage with a "keep-hot" caching model that stores frequently accessed files and evits "cold" files to third-party S3.
+With 24TB of training data, the storage was pushed to its limit, so it evicted dataset shards mid-training.
+This meant fetching them back and creating stalls that slowed throughout.

+The first fix can in the form of swapping the storage method by reserving a spare node with the dataset preloaded and copying using `fpsync` (`s5cmd` took double the time).
+This fixed the issue of a node dying and the replacement GPU having no data since by swapping it with the spare node, training could continue.
+So, the new spare, not to be wasted, could run evals or dev jobs.

+Testing again, they found smaller by still prominent drops in throughput.
+After experimenting with individual nodes that yeilded the same result, they focused on the change in training steps and found that smaller step counts resulted in smaller throughput drops.
+The`nanotron` dataloader they were using was growing the lookup table making the training step to the next chunk of tokens to read instead of keeping it bounded or precomputed.
+Stored in global memory, the growing table causes allocation failures and page faults/worse cache locality.
+So, they switched to `Tokenizedbytes` dataloader, solving the throughout issue

+### noisy loss